linz/linz_basemaps/README.md

 ######*Set-Up*

 Install TileMill as instructed.
 Depending on which Linux release users are running, TileMill may have additional build requirements.
+Recent versions of Tilemill built in the Atom Shell merely be downloaded and run from the installed folder without further installation.

 ####2.
 PostgreSQL / PostGIS